Universal Welfare vs Individual Freedom

 For most of human history, unless you inherited considerable wealth, your only route to greater personal freedom was through hard work and dedication.
 All most people expected of their state was to safeguard their acquired rights and protect them against raiders who may seize the fruits of their labour.
 Before the industrial revolution the greatest liberation for most peasants was to unshackle themselves from the burdens of slavery or sharecropping and to cease being in debt to a feudal master.
 However, with the advent of capitalism and the growth of a working class wholly dependent on their employers, the downtrodden embraced the appeal of collectivism.
 If technological progress demanded extreme specialisation, growing interdependence and massive infrastructure that only large organisations could conceivably provide, then our future freedom logically depends on our ability to control the levers of power for our collective good.
 Most early workers’ struggles focussed on bread and butter issues of survival, primarily working conditions and wages.
 Workers demanded the right to withdraw their labour and called on their governments to enforce minimum health and safety standards.
 Nobody denied that everyone had a duty to pull their weight and contribute to wider society by working to the best of their ability.
 Few anticipated that the underclasses of the future would not be 8 year old boys sent down coal mines or 13 year old girls working as chambermaids, but workless welfare claimants trapped in a cycle of psychological dependence on external authorities who may regulate every aspect their lives.
-While workers may always withdraw their labour to reassert their rights, welfare dependents are the mercy of their benefactors.
+While workers may always withdraw their labour to reassert their rights, welfare dependents are at the mercy of their benefactors.

 Traditionally two main groups of commoners were exempted from the onus of work: the very young and the very old.
 While children have to mature physically and mentally and learn some core skills before their induction into the adult world, the elderly have earned their keep through a life of dedication to their family and community.
 Even in primitive societies young children play and the old relax and share their wisdom.
 As the industrial age progressed, businesses began to rely more on technical and intellectual skills and a less on sheer muscle power.
 Capitalist countries expanded mandatory schooling not just to appease demands for greater social justice, but to equip industry with a literate workforce better able to meet the challenges of greater technical complexity, which even in relatively low-skill jobs involved reading and understanding detailed instructions.
 Not until 1921 did the UK implement the Fisher Act raising the compulsory school age to 14.
 It took another 52 years for the school leaving age to rise to 16.
 Today over 90% of British teenagers remain in education or training at least until the age of 18, while those advancing to further education, has risen from around 10% in 1970 to 45% today.
 While the needs of business have changed, the UK has a massive undersupply of engineers and technicians and an oversupply of graduates in people management, marketing, psychology, law and humanities in general.
 Yet employers still complain about graduates with poor writing or number-crunching skills.
 Not surprisingly we’ve seen a fair amount of grade inflation and degrees from all but the best universities have been greatly devalued.
 As a result most graduates do not pursue their desired career.
 Not everyone can be a sports journalist or an equality and diversity training officer.
 Long gone are the days of secure permanent jobs where one could progress from an apprenticeship and work one’s way through the ranks to attain well-remunerated senior role.
 Now many university graduates find themselves in a similar position to that of schools leavers only 30 years ago.
 They have to try their hands at a series of uninspiring low-paid jobs before they find an opening in a role vaguely related to their degree.
 Many may have to retrain in something more practical, such as nursing or plumbing, once they become aware of the limited commercial value of their sociology degree.
 Only a small minority of graduates, and it’s hard to quantify just how few, have acquired the kind of scientific excellence we will need in the coming artificial intelligence revolution.
 We now employ more people to manage other people or to create ephemeral media campaigns than to develop and produce the technology we will need to survive and overcome environmental constraints on human development in the coming century.
 Today we have more persuaders than doers or more talkers than walkers.